• Skip to primary navigation

 Adobo Seasoning Recipe

-This Adobo Seasoning Recipe is great because it is good to season veggies, meats and many other foods.
+This Adobo Seasoning Recipe is great because it is good for seasoning veggies, meats, and many other foods.

 adobo seasoning in a plate.